BradyDiamond/pizza-shop/README.md

 Test: It will return a Pizza with size and multiple toppings with price adjusted for base size and topping
 code: Pizza.prototype.addTopping("peperoni",  sausage)
 getPrice(medium)
-Expected output: Pizza {size: medium, peperoni, 8}
+Expected output: Pizza {size: medium, peperoni, 11.5}

 Test: It will return a Pizza with size and multiple toppings with price adjusted for base size and multiple toppings
 code: Pizza.prototype.addTopping("peperoni",  sausage)
 getPrice(medium)
-Expected output: Pizza {size: medium, peperoni, sausage 8}
+Expected output: Pizza {size: medium, peperoni, sausage, 13}